Anti-Bribery for Sales · Module 2 of 2

 Decision Point 3 of 3

-The bid goes out Friday.
-The Westpine near-miss is on the file.
+Bid goes out Friday.
+Westpine near-miss is on the file.
 Mark's eighteen-month register gap is a separate question Sasha wants on her desk Monday.
-Sasha has asked for a recommendation that BD and Compliance both put their names on, so it lands as a joint paper, not a Compliance edict.
-What does the recommendation say about giving-side hospitality, specifically?
+She's asked for a joint BD/Compliance recommendation, not a Compliance edict.
+What does it say about giving-side hospitality?

 What do you put in place?